OfficeDev/hands-on-labs/O3652/O3652-4 Deep Dive in Office Excel Add-ins/Lab.md

     var currentApplicant = applicants[0];
 	````

-1.After this step is complete, your **Home.js** file should match the following code listing.
+1. After this step is complete, your **Home.js** file should match the following code listing.

 	````javascript
 	/// <reference path="../App.js" />